We are an interdenominational ministry begun with the desire to help bring wholeness to the church by providing care for Christian leaders.

 As God began to raise up more ministries and people to serve, the ministry has also served as an administrative umbrella for others to minister, both as staff associates and serving the CareGivers Forum network of ministries.

-In 2002 Carl and JoLynn Krause joined, bringing their experience as a pastor and pastor’s wife and qualifications as professional counselors, providing new leadership to a missionary counseling retreat ministry, Barnabas Zentrum, in Europe and from their home city in Grand Junction, Colorado.
+In 2002 Carl and JoLynn Krause joined, bringing their experience as a pastor and pastor’s wife, qualifications as professional counselors, and missionary experience.
+For ten years they provided leadership to a missionary counseling retreat ministry, Barnabas Zentrum, in Europe and since 2012 have been providing retreats and counseling in Grand Junction, Colorado.